rwieruch/blog_robinwieruch_content/redux-state-keys.md

 banner = "img/posts/redux-state-keys/banner.png"
 contribute = "redux-state-keys.md"

-summary = "Redux state keys enable a dynamically allocated yet predictable substate.
-In a rapid development environment it happens quite often.
-There is no time to plan state structure ahead.
+summary = "In a rapid development environment it happens quite often: There is no time to plan state structure ahead.
 There is no time to refactor in favour of abstractions.
-There is no place to refactor, because you have multiple teams working on feature folders, where every team is relieved to have their owned place."
+There is no place to refactor, because you have multiple teams working on feature folders, where every team is relieved to have their owned place.
+Redux state keys solve that problem.
+They enable a dynamically allocated yet predictable substate."
 +++

 # Redux State Keys - Abstract your state in Redux